andiweli/pistorm-scripts/README.md

 # PiStorm Setup Help
 ### Several PiStorm scripts, optimizations and enhancements
 > The main purpose is/was `for private use and backup` and not to grab everything again from 10ish websites when rebuilding a PiStorm.
-Also I have added all fixes from authors and users. *DISCLAIMER: I TAKE NO RESPONSIBILITY FOR DAMAGES.*
+Also I have added all fixes from the authors and several users.
+My PiStorm is set-up that way, and everything works - but as you know...
+I TAKE NO RESPONSIBILITY FOR DAMAGES.

 Sources used here are as follows:
 * https://github.com/captain-amygdala/pistorm